You have some experience building models of compounds using the

 The following chemical formulas have exactly the stated number of unique isomers.
 Build each one using your model kit and draw the result on the chart included with this handout.

-Try building isomers of the following two chemical formulas.
+Try just drawing isomers of the following two chemical formulas.
 If you can find all 9 unique isomers of heptane (C7H16) you can earn five percentage points on your next quiz.
-If you can find all 18 unique isomers of octane (C8H18) you can earn 10 percentage points on your next quiz.
+If you can find all 18 unique isomers of octane (C8H18) you can earn another 5 percentage points on your next quiz.
+This will not alter your ability to get five points for asking a question and for any possible bonus question.

-To get credit for a model, fill in the table on the back of this page with the formula, name (if known), and structure of each compound you build.
-You must show the completed model to the teacher for credit.
+To get credit for a model, fill in the table on the back of this page and the following pages with the formula, name (if known), and structure of each compound you build.
+There are enough spaces for all of the isomers listed above except for octane.
+If you wish to attempt to find the 18 isotomers of octane, you will need more paper.

 Formula | Name (if known) | Structure |